austinsonger/Policy-Portal/access-control.md

 **Dual Control for Root Access**

-\<PlaceHolder> implements a Dual Control / Split Knowledge process to protect the Root user access to our AWS accounts.
+`<Company Placeholder>` implements a Dual Control / Split Knowledge process to protect the Root user access to our AWS accounts.
 The process works as follow:

 * Security Lead has access to the root account credentials.
   * The credentials are stored encrypted in the master account.